Best energy gels for cycling 2026: Quick hits of carbohydrates for all your athletic endeavours

 Reasons to avoid

-The main problem with all of the best energy gels is that they are single-use items.
+Although the best energy gels for cycling are very convenient while riding, the main problem is that they are single-use items.
 With costs of more than £1/$1/€1 per gel for most of the options listed above, and the suggested dosage being up to four per hour, if you're planning on fuelling a full season of training and racing, it will very quickly become an expensive endeavour.
 It will also create a tonne of rubbish that, while recyclable, still takes energy to produce and recycle.

-Sure, it's a bit more time consuming than grabbing a pre-made gel, and it takes a bit of learning, but it's a darn sight cheaper.
-You can add in a gelling agent to make it more gel-like if you really want to replicate the gel texture, but when I do this, I save the extra money and leave it as a liquid.
+Sure, it's a bit more time-consuming than grabbing a pre-made gel, and it takes a bit of learning, but it's a darn sight cheaper.
+You can add a gelling agent to make it more gel-like if you really want to replicate the gel texture, but when I do this, I save the extra money and leave it as a liquid.

 - A soft flask.
 Sometimes known as a folding bottle.
 The sort you might find as the hydration bladders in a running vest are great, but make sure you don't have one with an annoyingly long hose